Horner syndrome may occur on its own or result from a disorder that disrupts nerve fibers connecting the brain with the

 How the pupils react to the drugs indicates whether Horner syndrome is likely and helps locate where the problem is.

-If Horner syndrome is likely, magnetic resonance imaging (MRI) or computed tomography (CT) of the brain, spinal cord, chest, or neck is often needed to look for tumors and other serious disorders that may be disrupting nerve fibers connecting the brain and the eye.
+If Horner syndrome is likely, magnetic resonance imaging (MRI) or computed tomography (CT) of the brain, spinal cord, chest, or neck is done to look for tumors and other serious disorders that may be disrupting nerve fibers connecting the brain and the eye.

 The cause of Horner syndrome, if identified, is treated.
 However, there is no specific treatment for Horner syndrome.
 Often, no treatment is necessary because typically, the eyelid only droops very slightly.